 The main ingredients in the proof of Theorem~\ref{rational_homotopy_thm} are Theorem~\ref{rational_homology_thm} and hairy graph-complexes that will be explicitly described in Subsection~\ref{graphs_complexes_emh-empi}.

-In the following lines, we will see the Hodge decomposition in the homology $H_*(\emb, \qbb)$.
-Notice that our decomposition can be viewed as a generalization of a result of Pirashvili \cite{pirash00}, which concerns the Hodge decomposition for the $S^m$-homology of any right $\Gamma$-module (a.k.a.
+Below we produce a decomposition in the homology $H_*(\emb, \qbb)$.
+Our decomposition can be viewed as a generalization of a result of Pirashvili \cite{pirash00}, which concerns the Hodge decomposition for the $S^m$-homology of any right $\Gamma$-module (a.k.a.
 Hodge decomposition for the higher order Hochschild homology).
 We say "generalization" because, as in \cite{songhaf13} or as we will see in Section~\ref{rational_homology_string_link_section}, it is not difficult to show that the homology $H_*(\emb, \qbb)$ is the $\vee_{i=1}^r S^{m_i}$-homology of the $\Gamma$-module $H_*(C(\bullet, \qbb))$.
 The Hodge-type splitting that we study can be in the same way defined for the $\vee_{i=1}^r S^{m_i}$ higher Hochschild homology of any $\Gamma$-module and appears because ${C}_*((\vee_{i=1}^r S^{m_i})^{\times \bullet}, \qbb)$ is formal as a right $\Gamma$-module (which itself is equivalent to the fact that its cross effect $\Omega$-module $\widetilde{C}_*((\vee_{i=1}^r S^{m_i})^{\wedge \bullet}, \qbb)$ is formal).
 More generally such splitting in higher Hochschild homology takes place for any suspension and has been recently studied in~\cite{tur_wilw2}.

 The right hand sides of (\ref{rational_homology_iso}) and (\ref{rational_homotopy_iso}) can be split as follows.
 For any homomorphism of finite groups $H \to G$, let $\mbox{Ind}^G_H$ denote the induction functor from $H$-representations to $G$-representations, which is left adjoint to the restriction functor.\footnote{Explicitly, since we deal with the right action: $\mathrm{Ind}^G_H V=V\otimes_{\qbb[H]}\qbb[G].$} In most of the cases $G$ will be a symmetric group and $H$ be its subgroup.
 Let us consider the right $\Omega$-module $\widetilde{H}_*((\vee_{i=1}^r S^{m_i})^{\wedge \bullet}, \qbb)$ that appears in (\ref{rational_homology_iso}).
 By definition, its $k$th component is given by